-- 1) Invoices may be paid with a purchase order.
-This is the easiest way to account for shipping.
+- 1) Invoices are mailed to the unit, and are generally paid by Check Request Matrix in RU Marketplace.
 Invoices may also be retrieved online if the supplier allows users to set up an account profile.
 This option is useful for tracking outstanding payments and ordering necessary shipping supplies.
 A requisition can be created for one or more invoices on a check request, attaching a copy of each invoice as supporting documentation. - 2) Invoices may be paid with a blanket purchase order.
 This option is convenient if the unit regularly uses and is invoiced for a large volume of shipping services.
-The end user creating the requisition should communicate to the supplier that the blanket purchase order number must be listed clearly on all invoices in order for payment to be processed when sent directly to the PO Invoice Processing team in Accounts Payable.

-- 3) If a unit uses the CampusShip Program, they should have an account set up with the University Procurement Help Desk.
+The end user creating the requisition should communicate to the supplier that the blanket purchase order number must be listed clearly on all invoices in order for payment to be processed when sent directly to the PO Invoice Processing team in Accounts Payable. - 3) If a unit uses the United Parcel Service CampusShip Program, they should have an account set up with the University Procurement Help Desk.
 Their general ledger string and shipping priority options will be hard-coded to this account.
 Mass billing is done directly by Accounts Payable through an internal system in conjunction with UPS, similar to punch-out supplier payments.
 It is strongly recommended units sign up to participate in the CampusShip program. - 4) The Procurement Card (PCard) program may be used to pay for shipping invoices in the event that the shipping service used is not part of a university contract.